ali5ter/workshop-air-monitor/README.md

 The monitor application, [env_monitor.pl](client/env_monitor.py) runs on the client side.
 I run it on a Raspberry Pi Zero 2 with the attached environmental sensors described above.

-The environment variables that provide default configuration for the client are contained in the [.env](client/.env) file.
-Change this accordingly before you run the monitor application.
+The configuration for the client application is in an environment file.
+Copy the [.env.template](client/.env.template) file to a .env file.
+Edit this accordingly before you run the monitor application.

 ### Installing required dependencies